Ethyl octanoate

 Ethyl octanoate, also known as ethyl caprylate, is a fatty acid ester formed from caprylic acid and ethanol.
 A colorless liquid at room temperature, it has the semi-developed formula of CH_{3}(CH_{2})_{6}COOCH_{2}CH_{3}, and is used in food industries as a flavoring and in the perfume industry as a scent additive.
 It is present in many fruits and alcoholic beverages, and has a strong odor of fruit and flowers.
-It is used in the creation of synthetic fruity scents.

 Synthesis

 Ethyl octanoate can be synthesized from caprylic acid and ethanol via a classic Fischer–Speier esterification.

 Equilibrium can be shifted towards the right side of the equation through removal of water.

-Uses
+Uses and occurrence

 Ethyl octanoate does not see widespread use due to the greater availability of reasonably similar esters such as ethyl acetate.
 However, there are certain applications where it fills a niche.
 Ethyl octanoate has a strong odor of fruit and flowers and a taste of apricot, and as such it can be used as a flavoring or to create scents.
 It sees some use as a cleaning agent.

-Ethyl octanoate also sees incidental use.
-It is found in some wines, where overall ester concentration and composition is considered important to the flavor and aroma profile.
+Ethyl octanoate is used in the creation of synthetic fruity scents.
+It occurs above the odor threshold in young red wines.
+In some wines, overall ester concentration and composition is considered important to the flavor and aroma profile.